New Jersey DWI Attorney John Menzel

 • And more…

-For first-time offenders convicted of both DWI and refusal, the judge may decide to run penalties consecutively or concurrently, with fines typically imposed consecutively and IDRC attendance concurrently.
+For first offenders convicted of both DWI and refusal, the judge may run penalties consecutively or concurrently, with fines typically imposed consecutively and IDRC attendance imposed concurrently.
 For second or subsequent offenses of DWI and refusal, penalties must run consecutively, resulting in longer revocation and interlock periods.

-For example, if you are charged with a second-time DUI with breath test refusal, you’ll likely face two to four years of license revocation as opposed to one to two years.
-Similarly, third-time offenders will face four to eight years of license revocation for a DUI with breath test refusal, as opposed to the typical two to four years of revocation.
+For example, if you are charged with a second DUI with breath test refusal, you’ll likely face two to four years of license revocation as opposed to one to two years.
+Similarly, third offenders will face 16 years of license revocation for a DUI with breath test refusal, as opposed to eight years of revocation.

-For second and third-time offenders, penalties remain similar.
-Second-time offenders face a one to two-year license revocation followed by two to four years of interlock requirement.
-Third-time offenders endure an eight-year license revocation followed by two to four years of interlock.
+For second and third offenders, ignition interlock restrictions are similar, but the driving privilege forfeitures differ greatly.
+Second offenders face a one to two-year license revocation followed by two to four years of interlock requirement.
+Third offenders endure an eight-year license revocation followed by two to four years of interlock.

 The total costs associated with a DWI conviction currently range between $4,004 and $7,551.
-However, this figure does not encompass expenses such as the alcohol ignition interlock device, legal fees, additional alcohol treatment mandated by the IDRC, or the inevitable increase in car insurance premiums—typically two to four times higher for a duration of three years.
+But this figure does not include expenses for the alcohol ignition interlock device, legal fees, additional alcohol treatment mandated by the IDRC, or the inevitable increase in car insurance premiums—typically two to four times higher for three years.

 Determining how to move forward can be difficult when you don’t fully grasp the consequences of one decision or another.
 If you’re looking for more information, you can visit https://www.nj.gov/lps/hts/alcohol.html to read the statutes that define the various fines, driving privilege forfeitures, jail, community service requirements, IDRCs (Intoxicated Driving Resource Centers), as well as the surcharges and fees.
 Alternatively, please feel free to contact our firm for a comprehensive overview of your case.

-As of February 19th, 2024, new DWI legislation keeps in place the penalty structure that came into effect on December 1st, 2019.
-However, revised penalty provisions are now in effect…
+As of February 19, 2024, new DWI legislation keeps in place the penalty structure that came into effect on December 1, 2019.
+However, revised penalty provisions are now in effect.

 For one, if you are charged with DWI, you can now choose to proactively install an alcohol ignition interlock device before the conclusion of your case.
-This may be particularly beneficial for those who are charged with upper-tier first-time DWI offenses as it allows you to serve a portion of the potential license suspension period before you are ever convicted.
+This may be particularly beneficial for those who are charged with upper-tier first-time DWI offenses as it allows you to get credit against a portion of the potential license suspension period before you are ever convicted.

 To take this route, you will follow these steps: